clcriswell/certificate-app/README.md

 - `Replace 'Officer' in title with organization` swaps the word "Officer" in every title with the certificate's organization.

 After entering a global comment, click **Regenerate All Certificates** to apply the changes.

+## 🏷️ Uniform Commendation

+If you want the same message across all certificates, enter it once and click **Apply Uniform Commendation**.
+The text will be copied to every certificate so you only need to make small tweaks for different recognition types.